Living sacred site

 Bodh Gaya, Bihar, India · Buddhism · Pilgrimage precinct

-Mahabodhi Temple Complex at Bodh Gaya is the central Buddhist pilgrimage precinct of enlightenment memory, where temple, Bodhi Tree, Vajrasana, and the sacred stations of the seven weeks still function as one landscape.
+Mahabodhi Temple Complex at Bodh Gaya is the central Buddhist enlightenment pilgrimage precinct, organized around the temple tower, Bodhi Tree, Vajrasana, and named stations of the weeks after awakening.

 The Bodhi Tree within the Mahabodhi Temple Complex at Bodh Gaya.